mindplace/stack-for-yourself/_posts/2016-11-25-using-gems-in-a-ruby-script.md

 ```

-`require` is a command that [loads the library of that name into memory only once](http://rubylearning.com/satishtalim/including_other_files_in_ruby.html) when you run this file.
+`require` is a command that [loads the library of that name into memory](http://rubylearning.com/satishtalim/including_other_files_in_ruby.html) when you run this file.

 Now, let's add some code to pause the program in the middle of executing.
 In order to do that, we will need to scan [pry's documentation](https://github.com/pry/pry) to find the code we need to use.
 That happens to be `binding.pry`: